Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 ![BlueprintForge](assets/blueprint-forge.png)

+## What's new?

+* **Multiple Welcome Templates:** Now user can select his Welcome dashboard while creating the application.
+Different Welcome Template for various fields is available.
+* **Validation for Installing:** Microservice gets installed only if the tenant has enablement for it.

 ## Features
 * **Solution Templates:** Blueprint Forge support template-driven approach which enable delivery and maintenance of pre-built solution templates with a seamless user experience.
 As in initial version, we have Field Services, Predictive Maintenance and Demo Template as our pre-built solution templates.
 * **Easy Customization:** Simplified customization to configure dashboard, devices, widgets and microservices.